Melville Shavelson: Biography

-Shavelson was born to a Jewish family in Brooklyn and graduated from Cornell University in 1937. worked as a writer on comedian Bob Hope's radio show, The Pepsodent Show Starring Bob Hope.
+Shavelson was born to a Jewish family in Brooklyn and graduated from Cornell University, where he was a humor columnist for The Cornell Daily Sun, in 1937.
+He worked as a writer on comedian Bob Hope's radio show, The Pepsodent Show Starring Bob Hope.
 Shavelson came to Hollywood in 1938 as one of Hope's joke writers, a job he held for the next five years.
 He was responsible for the screenplays of such Hope films as The Princess and the Pirate (1944), Where There's Life (1947), The Great Lover (1949), and Sorrowful Jones (1949), which also starred Lucille Ball.

 Shavelson was nominated twice for Academy Awards for Best Original Screenplay—first for 1955's The Seven Little Foys, starring Hope in a rare dramatic role, and then for 1958's Houseboat.
 He shared both nominations with Jack Rose.
 He also directed both films.
 Other films he wrote and directed include Beau James (1957), The Five Pennies (1959) (for which he won a Screen Writers Guild Award), It Started in Naples (1960), On the Double (1961), The Pigeon That Took Rome (1962), A New Kind of Love (1963), Cast a Giant Shadow (1966), and Yours, Mine and Ours (1968), which starred Henry Fonda and again with Lucille Ball.

-Shavelson created two Emmy award-winning television series, Make Room for Daddy and My World and Welcome to It, and wrote for a dozen Academy Award shows.
+Shavelson created two Emmy Award-winning television series, Make Room for Daddy and My World and Welcome to It, and wrote for a dozen Academy Award shows.
 He wrote, produced, and co-directed the six-hour 1979 ABC miniseries Ike, based on the World War II exploits of General Dwight Eisenhower.
-It featured an all-star cast including Robert Duvall and Lee Remick.